 Look down the left side, it’ll show more details about the 3 updates:

-If you’re doing the math you might be wondering how does 3 plugin updates + 1 forms update = 3 updates?
+If you’re doing the math you might be wondering how do 3 plugin updates + 1 forms update = 3 updates?
 The answer is that there’s overlap, of course.
 In fact, I never find a need to go to the Forms tab to apply updates because updating the Plugins does the job nicely.

 To apply the updates, the easiest strategy is to just click on the number and updates icon on the top bar.
 It’ll bring you to a detail page that shows exactly what’s due for that update.
-At the top, information about your own WordPress installation.
+At the top is information about your own WordPress installation.
 It hopefully looks like this:

 Before you do any updates of any sort, always have a good backup!